 Public Employees' Retirement System (PERS) - established in January 1955, under the provisions of N.J.S.A.
 43:15A to provide coverage to substantially all full-time employees of the State or any county, municipality, school district, or public agency provided the employee is not a member of another State-administered retirement system.
 Membership is mandatory for such employees.
 PERS is a cost-sharing multi-employer defined benefit pension plan.
-For additional information about PERS, please refer to the State Division of Pension and Benefits (Division's) Comprehensive Annual Financial Report (CAFR) which be found can www.state.nj.us/treasury/pensions.
+For additional information about PERS, please refer to the State Division of Pension and Benefits (Division's) Annual Comprehensive Financial Report (ACFR) which can be found at www.state.nj.us/treasury/pensions.